applebiter/jackdaw/docs/MUSIC_DATABASE.md

 - Import all metadata (artist, album, genre, title, year, etc.)
 - Create indexes for fast searching

-### Building Your Own Database
+### Option 3: Build Your Own Database

-If you don't have an existing database, you can create one from scratch:
+If you need a custom solution:

 1. The schema is in `music_library_schema.sql`
-2. Populate it with track metadata from your music files
+2. Create the database: `sqlite3 music_library.sqlite3 < music_library_schema.sql`
-3. Use a tool like [Mutagen](https://mutagen.readthedocs.io/) to read ID3/Vorbis tags
+3. Populate it with your own scripts or tools

 ## Voice Commands